munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 ```

 So we have a function, `returnDog` that returns a value of type `Dog`.
 We pass a
-reference to that function that expects a function that returns a `Barker`.
-The
+reference to that function to `useCallback()` whic expects a function that
-`Dog` type does implement `Barker`.
-If this program were run, it would be
+returns a `Barker`.
+The `Dog` type does implement `Barker`.
+If this program were
-perfectly safe.
-And, in fact, there's nothing you could put inside
+run, it would be perfectly safe.
+And, in fact, there's nothing you could put
-`useCallback()` that would make passing `returnDog` violate the soundness of the
+inside `useCallback()` that would make passing `returnDog` to it violate the
-type system.
+soundness of the type system.

 It's sound and semantically kosher in principle... but Go disallows it: